 Considering ramifications of future changes

 When you modify tags, the tag-based access control, automated O&M, and related billing reports may be changed.
 For corporate or personal business, the best practice is to create business-related tag groups to manage resources in technical, business, and security dimensions.
-When using automated O&M tools to manage resources and services, you can add automation-specific tags to aid in the automation efforts.
+When you use automated O&M tools to manage resources and services, you can add automation-specific tags to aid in the automation efforts.

 - You can create business-related tag groups to manage resources in technical, business, and security dimensions.

-Example of designing tag keys
+Examples of designing tag keys